Overcome Procrastination with EFT-Tapping

 For some people, procrastination becomes the only way to maintain control.

-This resistance is often connected to unresolved anger or resentment from childhood.
-A younger part of you may still be pushing back against expectations as a response to past hurt, disappointment, or feeling unseen.
+This resistance is often connected to unresolved anger or resentment.
+Sometimes, a younger part of you may still be pushing back against expectations in response to past hurt, disappointment, or feeling unseen for your contributions.

 That part is not sabotaging you.

-It is signaling that something inside needs attention and perhaps healing.
+It is signaling that something inside needs attention and sometimes, healing.

 This is not laziness.